UHSSS/Task_Identification/README.md

 -------------------------------------------------------------
 9. Notes
 -------------------------------------------------------------
-- When train and test data are stored seperately, splits are not necessarily defined when train/test, just use data path accordingly.
 - If each user has exactly 10 trials and all are assigned to train (6) + val (2) + test (2), no "unused" trials remain.
   This is normal and expected.